WordPress vs GoDaddy: The Battle Of The Titans

 WordPress.org Community Support

 On top of that, there are countless third-party WordPress templates you can purchase on many independent platforms.
-There's something for even the weirdest of niches.

 The jaw-dropping number of third-party WordPress tools makes it a very versatile platform.
 It's even possible to install WordPress locally on your computer so you can design sites offline.